 When I entered my room, the futon was already set for later.
 The Japanese-style room was spacious and equipped with just what was needed in modern facilities for great comfort: a TV, fridge and air conditioning.
 The room also comes with its own private bathroom.
-All in all, the room is minimalist with a careful attention to details, such as the low table arranged just in front of the window with everything set out to make a cup of tea.
+All in all, the room is minimalist with careful attention to details, such as the low table arranged just in front of the window with everything set out to make a cup of tea.

 Tasting Sado Island’s local specialties

 Back in the dining room for dinner time, a few appetizers were already waiting for me, laid out on the table in beautiful ceramic dishware.
-On the menu that evening, a cuisine only prepared from fresh Sado Island ingredients: vegetables in season (tiny eggplants), fresh fish prepared in a variety of ways (raw sashimi, cooked, etc.) and even a whole crab!
-Dinner ended on a sweet note with a sasa-dango, the local version of a mochi filled with red bean paste and wrapped in a bamboo leaf.
+On the menu that evening, a cuisine only prepared from fresh Sado Island ingredients: vegetables in season (tiny eggplants), fresh fish prepared in a variety of ways (raw sashimi, cooked, etc.), and even a whole crab!
+Dinner ended on a sweet note with a sasa-dango, the local version of mochi filled with red bean paste and wrapped in a bamboo leaf.

 Once you’ve finished your dinner, staff members will take care to ask you at what time you wish your breakfast to be served the following day.
 You will have the option to choose between a Japanese-style breakfast or a Western-style one.

 On the way back to my room across the garden, a tiny green frog followed me along.
 Just like I said, spending the night on Sado Island allows you to discover it from another perspective…and meeting some of its other inhabitants.